 9. Build up a relationship with your boss’s boss

 All too often people build up a relationship with their boss but make the easy mistake of ignoring their boss’s boss.
-The best way to do this is to make sure you are visible to them and you plan in time for you to grab a coffee and have a chat.
-Your strengths need to be known and clear to your boss’s boss. for example, they will be a major stakeholder in any proposed department reorganisations.
+The best way to do this is to make sure you are visible to them and plan in time for you to grab a coffee and have a chat.
+You need to make sure you are noticed and that your strengths are known to your boss’s boss. for example, they will be a major stakeholder in any proposed department reorganisations.

-Don’t wait to be noticed.
+Don’t wait around to get noticed at work, it probably won’t happen.
+You have to be prepared to put the effort in.
 Don’t be shy about your ambitions.